benjaminion/upgrading-ethereum-book/src/book.md

 ##### The proposer reward

-At the point of the the initial slashing report being included in a block, the proposer of the block receives a reward of `validator.effective_balance` / [`WHISTLEBLOWER_REWARD_QUOTIENT`](/part3/config/preset#whistleblower_reward_quotient), which is $B / 512$ if $B$ is the effective balance of the validator being slashed.
+At the point of the initial slashing report being included in a block, the proposer of the block receives a reward of `validator.effective_balance` / [`WHISTLEBLOWER_REWARD_QUOTIENT`](/part3/config/preset#whistleblower_reward_quotient), which is $B / 512$ if $B$ is the effective balance of the validator being slashed.

 A report of a proposer slashing violation can slash only one validator, but a report of an attestation slashing violation can simultaneously slash up to an entire committee, which might be hundreds of validators.
 This could be extremely lucrative for the proposer including the reports.
 A single block can contain up to 16 proposer slashing reports and up to 2 attester slashing reports.